 Why the Test is Performed

-A pregnancy ultrasound may be done in the first trimester to:
+A pregnancy ultrasound may be done during the first 12 weeks of pregnancy to:

 A pregnancy ultrasound may also be done in the second and third trimesters to:

-The total number of scans will depend on whether a previous scan or blood test has detected problems that require follow-up testing.
+How many ultrasounds you will need depends on whether a previous scan or blood test has detected problems that require follow-up testing.

-The developing baby, placenta, amniotic fluid, and surrounding structures are normal in appearance and appropriate for the gestational age.
+The developing baby, placenta, amniotic fluid, and surrounding structures appear normal for the gestational age.

 Note: Normal results may vary slightly.
 Talk to your doctor about the meaning of your specific test results.